trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

 defaults to `-fchecking=0`).
 A development `gcc` versions sets `--enable-checking=yes,extra` which defaults to `-fchecking=2`.

-But that is not all. `gcc`'s build system does the following `CFLAGS`
+But that is not all. `gcc` build system does the following `CFLAGS`
 overrides:

 - `stage1-gcc` gets built with default host's compiler flags